 Built into each module to provide skills and increase both confidence and resilience in our students, enabling them to thrive on the job market and in career development.
-As the degree provides students with a range of skills that are attractive to a wide variety of agencies (private, governmental and NGOs), our students are extremely employable.
-They learn to think independently, critically evaluate and analyse, solve complex problems, be creative and take initiative, and apply reasoned judgement to address real world issues in an effective way.
-With these diverse set of skills, students may find employment in police, prison, probation or court service, and there are also a variety of exciting opportunities including: youth worker/youth offending team, community development worker, civil service, research analyst, Academia, outside public service in governmental and non-governmental organisations (domestic and international), research-based posts with both public and private sector organisations, or even as small business owners or start-ups that feed into the growing private provision within criminal justice work.
+There are a variety of exciting opportunities, giving students a chance to provide direct services and work with a variety of people including: youth worker/youth offending team, community development worker, civil service, research analyst, Academia, outside public service in governmental and non-governmental organisations (domestic and international), and research-based posts with both public and private sector organisations.
 Students are encouraged to get involved in campus activities and seek external volunteer opportunities in the community to aid in increasing their job prospects.